d-94k/react-develhope/readme.md

-Rewrite the ClickCounter component from Events 01 as a function component, and use the useState hook to track the state of the counter.
+Rewrite the Login component from Forms 03 as a function component, and use the useState hook to track the state of the username, password and remember inputs.
+Tip: you can use useState more than once.

-** ClickCounter.js **
+** Login.js **